Raúl Jiménez: Senior

 On 26 June 2013, it was announced that Jiménez was included in Mexico's 23-man squad for the 2013 CONCACAF Gold Cup, replacing midfielder David Cabrera due to injury.
-He was a starter and played in every group stage match, managing to score against Canada in Mexico's 2–0 win on 11 July.
+He was a starter and played in every group stage match, scoring his first goal with the national team against Canada in Mexico's 2–0 win on 11 July.
 On 20 July, Jiménez scored the only goal in the quarterfinal victory over Trinidad and Tobago.
 Mexico would be eliminated by Panama in the semi-final.

-2014 FIFA World Cup

 During the World Cup qualifier match against Panama on 11 October 2013, in which Mexico needed a victory to not complicate the qualification process, Jiménez would go on to score a bicycle kick goal that led to Mexico's 2–1 victory; the goal would go on to win the 2013 edition of CONCACAF Goal of the Year.

 On 5 June 2014, Jiménez was confirmed in coach Miguel Herrera's final 23-man team participating in the 2014 FIFA World Cup.
 He did not appear in Mexico's opener against Cameroon.
 On 17 June, Jiménez made his World Cup debut against host nation Brazil, entering as a substitute for Giovani dos Santos in the 84th minute.

-2015 Copa América
+Jiménez scored his first brace with the national team on 18 November 2014 against Belarus in a 3–2 loss.

 In Mexico's second game of the 2015 Copa América tournament against hosts Chile, Jiménez headed from a corner to give Mexico the 2–1 lead in an eventual 3–3 draw at the Estadio Nacional.
 In their next match against Ecuador on 19 June, he scored from the penalty spot after Gabriel Achilier brought down Hugo Ayala, but the 1–2 defeat saw Mexico eliminated in last place in their group.

-Copa América Centenario

 Jiménez was called up by Juan Carlos Osorio to participate in the Copa América Centenario.
 He made three appearances but did not score.